-Budgeting software is any computer program that helps an individual or business design, manage, monitor and alter their budget.
-The best budgeting software helps you manage your money in a way that is organized, provides the detail you require and displays the information that you need in a way that allows for quick comprehension and analysis.
+Budgeting software is any computer program that helps an individual or business design, manages, monitor, and alters their budget.
+The best budgeting software helps you manage your money in a way that is organized, provides the detail you require, and displays the information that you need in a way that allows for quick comprehension and analysis.

 Types of budgeting software

 There are two main categories of budgeting software: business and personal.

 Business software is typically significantly more complex and more expensive and often requires a high degree of customization.

 Personal software, on the other hand, can be much simpler and more affordable.
 This guide will examine options on both sides, starting with business software and then moving on to personal.

 There isn't a shortage of home budget software options, but no two are created equal.
 Some are so simplistic that there's little to gain from the investment.
 Some have a host of features, but you might never learn what half of the features do.